Relevancy

 This per-item "relevancy" field is the one holding information about score from the upstream ranking system, like BM25 score.

-Metarank <= 0.5.11 included now deprecated
+Metarank <= 0.5.11 included now deprecated relevancy

 extractor.
 With Metarank 0.5.12+ you can use regular number

-extractor for this case:- name: relevancy
+extractor for this case:

 As there can be multiple per-item fields in the ranking event, it means that it's also possible to have multiple first-level relevancy signals.
 For example, when you have a hybrid search application with two retrievals:

-- Elasticsearch/OS/Solr for regular term search, giving you a per-document BM25 score.
+Elasticsearch/OS/Solr for regular term search, giving you a per-document BM25 score.

-- PineCone/Vespa/QDrant/etc. vector search engine, doing a k-NN lookup over neural-based query embedding, giving you cosine similarity score.
+PineCone/Vespa/QDrant/etc. vector search engine, doing a k-NN lookup over neural-based query embedding, giving you cosine similarity score.

 The app retrieves top-N documents from both sources, and then merges them together in a single list.
 Some documents may come from both retrievers, and some - only from one.